 Worker shortage puts spotlight on creative hiring

-It’s no secret that workers – temporary or permanent – are in short supply in agriculture.
+It’s no secret that workers are in short supply in agriculture.
 Despite having posted strong growth in recent years, Canadian agriculture often struggles to match people with positions.

 Why is it so hard to hire good folks?
 Start with the fact that the agriculture industry can be highly seasonal in its need for workers.
-Most agriculture jobs are in rural areas, while most Canadians live in the city.
-A decline in rural populations over recent decades has also depleted what used to be a handy labour pool for farm employers.
+Add to it that most agriculture jobs are in rural areas, while most Canadians live in cities.

 Paul Doef, owner of Doef’s Greenhouses near Lacombe, Alta., had a different challenge when it came to finding workers for his 11-acre greenhouse operation.
 The highly seasonal nature of the commercial greenhouse business meant he was often re-hiring or re-training new team members after a winter break.